LAGRANGE ANIMAL CONTROL UPDATE |

 Owners of dogs that violate dog licensing laws can result in fines up to $100.

-In FEBRUARY 2018 The Town of LaGrange began the process of updating ALL dog licensing records and information as well as ensuring that all dogs in the town are identified and licensed.
+The Town of LaGrange began the process of updating ALL dog licensing records and information in 2018.

 There are two main reasons for this: